 Turkish Struggles Early

-he task of winning seemed difficult for Turkey as it had significant injury problems ahead of the match, including a groin injury from Tümer Metin.
+The task of winning seemed difficult for Turkey as it had significant injury problems ahead of the match, including a groin injury from Tümer Metin.
 He and Emre Belözoglu were both scheduled to miss this game, but Metin did start.
-Emre Güngör started the game in what was only his second cap for Turkey.
+Emre Güngör began the game in what was only his second cap for Turkey.

 When the teams met in 2003, Jan Koller scored against Turkey in a 4-0 victory.
-After Aurelio's yellow card, the Czech Republic looked to score the opening goal, but Koller was unable to keep his header attempt down from a Jankulovski free kick.
+After Aurelio's yellow card, the Czech Republic looked to score the opening goal.
+However, Koller was unable to keep his header attempt down from a Jankulovski free-kick.

 Koller scoring for the Czech Republic was often a good omen as the Czech Republic had not lost a game in which Koller scored in over eight years.
-Koller had two more chances in the first half; Matejovsky did not even finish the half as he was carried off on a stretcher as David Jarolim replaced him.
+Koller had two more chances in the first half, while Matejovsky left the game on a stretcher as David Jarolim replaced him.

 Fatih Terim's decision to start Semih Sentürk proved ineffective, and Sentürk would not play in the second half.
 Turkey played inspired football early in the second half, with Kahveci leading the way as Turkey kept the Czech Republic from gaining any offensive possession when possible.
 Still, Turkey never capitalized on these attempts, and it would be the Czech Republic that doubled the lead in the 62nd minute when Sionko found a racing Jaroslav Plasil in the penalty box.
 Volkan had a hand on the ball, but could not prevent Plasil from scoring the second goal.
 A minute later, Turkey used its third substitute as Emre Asik replaced Güngör.

 In the 71st minute, the Czech Republic nearly finished off Turkey.
-However, Jan Polak's attempt hit the post and was unable to capitalize on the second attempt as Volkan stopped the attempt.
+However, Jan Polak's attempt hit the post.
+It was unable to capitalize on the second attempt as Volkan stopped the attempt.